ucsb-cs156/jgrade2/README.md

 The `lib/` folder contains all jars and library files needed to run your test - for this example just the jGrade2 jar file (optionally a checkstyle jar for the checkstyle grading method).
 The `res/` directory is for resources (like the checkstyle configuration file).

-`src/` is the main source code of both your grading code and your tests, structured like any basic java program.
+`src/` is the main source code of both your grading code and your tests.

  `test_submissions/` are submissions to test with on Gradescope.
 These are precompiled for you to test with the grader that is included in the example.